Events

 We want open source projects and community members to thrive, and by sponsoring events, we help create spaces of connection, learning, sharing, and trust in our communities.
 Through providing financial and event support, we can help sustain our open source communities!
 Find us at a booth or session near you:

-Open Source Summit NA 2025
+Open Source Summit Japan 2025